The tip of Croydon transmitter framed by Crystal Palace.

 Switchover occurred at Crystal Palace in April 2012.

-Crystal Palace transmitter`s population coverage is unsurprisingly the highest in the UK at around 11 million and it is also the joint most powerful transmitter in the country at 200kW.
+Crystal Palace is the joint most powerful transmitter in the country at 200kW.
 Note how the latter increased substantially at the switchover

 Since switchover Crystal Palace`s digital radiation pattern is nominally omni directional